fieldtrip/website/getting_started/neuralynx_fcdc.md

 To deal with the tremendous amounts of data recorded each session (approximately 1.5 Gb/min), we develop a recording procedure that allows us to:

 1. Ensure the correct recording and storage of a particular session (using the .nrd Neuralynx dataformat).
-2. Use a format that allows us to keep long-term storages copies of the original datasets (using the **[ft_spikesplitting](/reference/ft_spikesplitting)** function to split the original file and store it in the .sdma file format).
+2. Use a format that allows us to keep long-term storages copies of the original datasets (using the **[ft_spikesplitting](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spikesplitting.m)** function to split the original file and store it in the .sdma file format).
-3. Obtain a 1 kHz downsampled working copy of the LFP data that can be conveniently used by the **[ft_preprocessing](/reference/ft_preprocessing)** and other FieldTrip functions.
+3. Obtain a 1 kHz downsampled working copy of the LFP data that can be conveniently used by the **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** and other FieldTrip functions.
 4. Obtain a 1 kHz downsampled estimate of the multi-unit activity (MUA).
 5. Eventually obtain an estimate of single-unit activity (SUA), depending on the electrode grid configuration.

-The downsampling of the original 32 kHz data into the LFP and MUA data is done using the **[ft_spikedownsample](/reference/ft_spikedownsample)** function.
+The downsampling of the original 32 kHz data into the LFP and MUA data is done using the **[ft_spikedownsample](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spikedownsample.m)** function.

 Here, we will briefly explain how we use FieldTrip to obtain these representations of the data.
 In addition, we will describe some basic preprocessing steps (i.e., relabeling channels and using a montage configuration to re-reference the data).
-To known more about the characteristics of the fileformats used in our recording and analysis setup, please check **[Spike and LFP dataformats](/dataformat/spike)** for a description of Neuralynx and Plexon data formats supported by FieldTrip.
-For general information about getting started with Plexon and Neuralynx using FieldTrip, please refer to the getting started with **[getting_started:neuralynx](/getting_started/neuralynx)** and **[getting_started:plexon](/getting_started/plexon)** sections.
+To known more about the characteristics of the fileformats used in our recording and analysis setup, please check the page on [spike and LFP dataformats](/dataformat/spike) for a description of Neuralynx and Plexon data formats supported by FieldTrip.
+For general information about getting started with Plexon and Neuralynx using FieldTrip, please refer to the [getting started with Neuralynx](/getting_started/neuralynx) and [getting started with Plexon](/getting_started/plexon) sections.

 ## Data format conversions